NageshkumarA/diligince-home-launch/docs/executive/product-overview-executive-presentation.md

 ---

 **The Future is Intelligent, Automated, and Collaborative.
-Diligince.ai is building it.**
+Diligence.ai is building it.**

 ---